 Casa de los Niños quickly became Tucson’s baby.
 Community volunteers came forward to help in the nursery.
 Others brought diapers, clothes and toys.
 Still others sent financial gifts.
 Such support enabled the agency to survive…and then to grow.
 Today, we offer a number of programs designed to prevent child abuse and to help families in need.

 In 1983, friends persuaded Sister Kathleen to publish a history of Casa de los Niños.
-Entitled “A Dream Come True,” it is a moving narrative of the agency’s early years.
+Entitled “A Dream Come True,” it is a moving narrative of the organization’s early years.
 To get a copy of Sister Kathleen’s book, please call 520-624-5600.